mikkom/angular2-training/spa-intro/README.md

 # React

 - JavaScript library for building user interfaces
-- Released by Facebook in 2013
+- First release by Facebook in 2013
 - Provides only the V in MVC
 - Emphasis on declarative UI, view is a function of the state
 - One-way data binding